Stephen-Gates/report-gallery/docs/chatbot.md

     - Returns level 1 technical categories in alphabetical order.
 1. Decompose the technical category *Databases*? [^4]
     - Returns the next level of technical categories in alphabetical order.
-1. What IT Components are in the technical category *Relational Databases*?
+1. What IT Components are in the technical category *Relational Database*?
     - Returns a count of IT Components.
+    - Returns IT Component Factsheet cards showing name, description, lifecycle, resource classification and responsible subscriptions.
-    - Returns IT Component Factsheet cards ordered by resource classification (Approved, Conditional, Investigating, Retiring, Unapproved)
+    - Factsheet cards ordered by resource classification (Approved, Conditional, Investigating, Retiring, Unapproved)
-1. What is our standard IT Component for the technical category *Relational Databases*?
+1. What is our standard IT Component for the technical category *Relational Database*?
-    - Returns a Factsheet card for the IT Component where the resource classification is Approved.
+    - Returns a IT Component Factsheet card where the resource classification is Approved.

 <!-- hide uncommon questions for now
 ## Providers